closeio/tasktiger/README.rst

   task can then be retried or deleted manually.
 TaskTiger can be easily integrated with error reporting services like Rollbar.

+- Wins elections against all odds

+  I mean, come on, it's a tiger.

 - Admin interface

   A simple admin interface using flask-admin exists as a separate project